-Although electric and gas stoves have been used for quite some time, the widespread extraction and use of fossil fuels seriously impacts the environment and has contributed to the recent surge in gas prices.
+Although gas stoves have been used for quite some time, the widespread extraction and use of fossil fuels seriously impacts the environment and has contributed to the recent surge in gas prices.

 An electric stove burner is an excellent choice for an improved and more secure substitute for gas cookers.
-So let’s go into the nitty-gritty of the situation and find out the answers to your questions.
+But then, with the new invention emerges the question — just how many amps does an electric stove use?

 How Many Amps Does an Electric Stove Use?

-Most electric stoves draw between 30 to 60 amps on average.
-This is much like several other household equipments, including your electric heater and HVAC (central air conditioning unit).
+Most electric stoves draw between 20 to 60 amps on average.
+This is much like several other household equipment, including your electric heater and HVAC (central air conditioning unit).
 However, in contrast to the standard wall outlets found throughout your house, the outlet for an electric stove has precise wiring requirements.

 How Many Amps Does a Gas Stove Use?